robcarver17/pysystemtrade/docs/production.md

 The better case is when the MongoDB is fine.
 In this case (once you've [restored](#mongodb-data) it) you will have only lost everything from your last nightly backup onwards.
 Here is what you do to get it back (if possible)

-- As the database isn't SQL it's possible for inconsistencies to creep in, so it's generally better to revert to the last good full backup even if some data appears to be up to date
+- As the database isn't SQL it's possible for inconsistencies to creep in, so it's generally better to revert to the last good full backup even if some data appears to be up-to-date
 - Any changes made to trade limits, position limits and overrides will be lost and will need to be redone.
 - You may want to copy across the backtest state files.
 - IMPORTANT:Any changes made to roll status will be lost; any back adjusted price rolls will have reverted.
 Do this before any trading takes place, or you may confuse the system!